skirtapaieo/infrastructure-101/Jenkins-vs-Github-actions.md

-Here's a comparison table in Markdown format that contrasts GitHub Actions (which is a part of GitHub) and Jenkins in the context of DevOps:
+Here's a comparison table that contrasts GitHub Actions (which is a part of GitHub) and Jenkins in the context of DevOps:

 |   | Jenkins | GitHub Actions |
 | - | - | - |